Content notice: This story – Hot Chocolate – mentions subjects of miscarriage, suicide and grief.

 Cross-legged, her cardigan tightly wrapped around her and her hands clutching a mug of hot chocolate, Claire stared out over the ocean.
-For the past four weeks she was here on the beach every day, watching the sunset, and she stayed here until it was almost too dark to see a hand in front of her face and until the mug had long gone cod.
-She had hoped that different surroundings would help to speed up her recovery.
+For the past four weeks she’d been here on the beach every day, watching the sunset, staying until it was almost too dark to see a hand in front of her face.
+By the time she’d walked back to the house, the hot chocolate was gone, and the mug had long gone cold.
+Claire had hoped different surroundings would help to speed up her recovery.

-The sin had sunk halfway into the sea.
-Claire could not wait any longer.
-Her half-cold hot chocolate was forgotten as she stood up to walk back to the house.
-For the first time she noticed how beautiful this place was.
-The impressive white mansion with its secluded beach, surrounded with rocks that hid it from the eyes of the neighbors.
-Michael had chosen it well.
-Her pace accelerated and she almost ran up the stairs to the terrace above, where her mobile phone lay on a table.
+The sun hadn’t fully disappeared into the sea, but Claire couldn’t wait any longer.
+She had totally forgotten about the half-cold hot chocolate in her hand, when she stood up and walked back to the house.
+For the first time since she arrived her, she noticed the beauty of this place: the impressive white mansion with its secluded beach, surrounded by rocks, hiding it away from the eyes of the neighbors.
+Michael had chosen well.
+Her pace accelerated and she almost ran up the stairs to the terrace above, put the mug down, and grabbed her mobile phone from the table.
 There was a message from Michael:

 Happiness is loving you.
 I miss you!

 He fucked her slowly, but Claire urged him one.
-First by moving her hips and fucking him back, but then with words: ‘take me’ and ‘fuck me’.
-He pushed deeper into her.
+First by moving her hips and fucking him back, but then with words: take me, fuck me.
+He held back for another moment.

 © Rebel’s Notes